nicolas1998v/walmart/README.md

 cd pipeline_dataflow/src && python -m pipeline_dataflow.main
 python pipeline_flink.py
 ```
-For the airfloe script, download the latest airflow package, create an account, create a GCP connection and then upload the dag and trigger it.
+For the airflow script, download the latest airflow package, create an account, create a GCP connection and then upload the dag and trigger it.

 ## Testing